dianagudu/motley_cue/_sources/installation.rst.txt

 Supported Linux distributions:

-- Debian: 10, 11, 12
+- Debian
+- Ubuntu
-- Ubuntu: 18.04, 20.04
+- CentOS
-- CentOS: 7, Stream 8
-- Rocky Linux: 8, 8.5
+- Rocky Linux
-- openSUSE: Tumbleweed, Leap 15.3

-Since v.0.2.0, the following distributions are no longer supported due to having reached EOL:

-- CentOS 8
-- openSUSE Leap 15.2
+- openSUSE

-The packages are available at http://repo.data.kit.edu/.
+We strive to support all LTS releases of the above distributions, as well as the latest stable release.
+Please check the repository at http://repo.data.kit.edu for all supported distributions and versions.

 Follow the instructions there to support the repository on your system.
 Then install ``motley_cue`` with your favourite package manager:

 .. code-block:: bash